langur

 append operator

-The append operator works between 2 strings, 2 arrays, or 2 hashes.
+The append operator works between 2 strings, 2 lists, or 2 hashes.

 It can also be used between a string and integer or between 2 integers (code points), generating a string.